123jimin-llm/llm-msg-io/docs/stf/command.md

 ### `end`

-`end` is a special command, marking end of data line arguments for a polyadic argument.
+`end` is a special command that marks the end of data lines for a polyadic command.

-Arguments for `end` does not follow the syntax for other commands.
+Arguments for `end` do not follow the syntax of other commands.
 Any string following `end` is allowed, as long as the first character is not `[0-9a-zA-Z]`.